aristosv/webserver/README.md

 - **Email Address:** Your email address, used for LetsEncrypt notifications.
 ---
 ## Install
-You can run the command below as root on a fresh, minimal installation of Debian.
+Run the following command as root on a minimal installation of Debian.
 ```bash
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/webserver/main/01_install)
 ```